-Though Hollow Knight: Silksong is typically classified as one of the most exemplary modern Metroidvanias — a genre named after the iconic Metroid and Castlevania series, defined by large interconnected maps and ability-gated progression, the developers have cited a different influence for the game’s overall aura as well: the classic Nintendo title Zelda II: The Adventure of Link.
+Though Hollow Knight: Silksong is the game currently associated with Metroidvanias — a genre named after the iconic Metroid and Castlevania series and defined by large interconnected maps and ability-gated progression, the developers have cited a different influence for the game’s overall aura as well: the classic Nintendo title Zelda II: The Adventure of Link.

-In a recent interview with the Australian Centre for the Moving Image, which is currently hosting a Hollow Knight exhibit, Team Cherry’s Ari Gibson and William Pellen highlighted an aspect of Zelda II they hoped Hollow Knight: Silksong would echo.
-Specifically, they pointed to Zelda II’s sense of mystery and discovery — the feeling of uncovering secrets in a world where players had to rely on their own curiosity rather than the conveniences of the modern internet or mobile phones.
+In a feature from the Australian Centre for the Moving Image, which is currently hosting a Hollow Knight exhibit, Team Cherry’s Ari Gibson and William Pellen highlighted an aspect of Zelda II they hoped Hollow Knight: Silksong would echo.
+Specifically, they pointed to Zelda II’s sense of mystery and discovery, more specifically the feeling of uncovering secrets in a world where players had to rely on their own curiosity rather than the conveniences of the modern internet or mobile phones.

 Hollow Knight: Silksong/Team Cherry